Support Modification Attorneys in Waterford, Michigan

 Like child support, alimony is also modifiable due to a change in circumstances.
 The same financial and income considerations apply and most cases are fact-specific.
 As in child support cases, modification of a spousal support obligation is done via the stipulation of the parties or, if there is no agreement, through a motion in the family court.
 The party moving the court for a modification bears the burden of presenting evidence justifying the change, and the related burden of persuading the fact finder [i.e. the family court judge or the Friend of the Court referee] that a modification is appropriate.

-If you believe you are paying excess alimony, or conversely, if you believe you may be entitled to an increase in spousal support, Clarkston Legal offers a free consultation to explore your options.
+If you believe you are paying excess alimony or if you believe you may be entitled to an increase in spousal support, Clarkston Legal offers a free consultation to explore your options.
+Give us a call.